joostdecock/website/src/markdown/docs/developer/api/utils/en.md

 Returns `true` if the point `check` lies on a curve described by points `start`, `cp1`, `cp2`, and `end`.

-Note that calculations with curves are never fully precise.
+> Note that calculations with Bezier curves are never fully precise.

 <api-example o="utils" m="pointoncurve"></api-example>